 Following the successful launch of the Pilot First Phase of the static speed cameras, which was in line with the recommendations of the Sustainable Traffic, Transport, and Parking Plan, HMGOG is pleased to announce that the second phase of this project will come into operation as from 28th June 2018.

 This second phase includes the introduction of two further fixed speed camera sites along Queensway and Waterport Wharf Road.
+When road mishaps occur, the help of professionals like the Trucking accident attorney in Lake Forest, California are called for.

 The public should take note, that as part of the project all 6 fixed camera sites are now equipped with rear-facing cameras which will capture any offending motorbike breaching the speed limit.
+The cameras were placed to prevent people from speeding in those areas and also for the driver’s safety so they don’t get into a collision.

 Offences may be dealt with by way of a Conditional Offer of a Fixed Penalty Notice which will be sent by registered mail to the driver as declared by the owner of the offending vehicle.
 This allows the matter to be concluded through payment of a fixed penalty of £100, at which time liability of conviction for the offence is discharged.
 Should the offender fail to accept the Conditional Offer, GCPL will submit a report detailing the full circumstances of the case to the courts and a summons will be issued.
+And if you’ve been hurt in an accident by a reckless driver then call a reputable lawyer for legal help.

 Road users are once again reminded that the speed limit in Gibraltar unless otherwise stated is 50km/h, and 35km/h for Heavy Goods Vehicles (HGVs) and Public Service Vehicles (PSVs – Buses).
+It is required for all heavy vehicle drivers to have taken and passed the heavy vehicle license Melbourne course.
+For inexperienced drivers who get into a minor collision, check out a fantastic read from Charbonnet Law Firm to learn more about your rights when involved in an accident.

 The Minister with responsibility for Traffic, Paul Balban said: